blues/note-hardware/Notecarrier-A/KiCad_format/documentation/PortingNotes.md

 - The `TO277-3` footprint has been strange from the start.
 It wasn't available in the original Notecarrier-F files, and the PCB consisted of only the pads anyway.
 So the existing footprint from the library was used, which adds basic outline, courtyard and paste layers.
 Now in this port the footprint has an extra detail on the outline indicating the cathode, a custom paste layer and also includes a silkscreen layer.
 But the silkscreen is not used in the PCB!
 So I'll incorporate the extra outline detail since we're already introducing these details in Notecarrier-F, and it's hard to justify multiple footprints for such a standard package, so this makes it consistent with Notecarrier-A.
 - Frustratingly, even after porting all the footprints from OrCAD, the way they appear on the PCB is different.
 In particular, the silkscreen layer does not appear, but there are also some other minor differences.
 	- To ease porting of the PCB without throwing away the footprint option, I've opted to duplicate each of the affected footprints, suffix the copy with `_NO-SILK`, and make the changes to suit.
+	- In fact, for `ANT-NN03310-LTE` the version on the PCB is quite a bit different: no keep out and no tail on the main trace.
+I've made these changes in the `_NO-SILK` version too.

 ### Layout